 This publication has been updated, please see here for the latest version.

-For more than 45 years, the United States—through its Agency for International Development (USAID)—has been a global leader in enhancing women’s access to contraceptive services in the world’s poorest countries.
+The United States—through its Agency for International Development (USAID)—has long been a global leader in enabling women’s access to contraceptive services in the world’s poorest countries.
 Empowering women with control over their own fertility yields benefits for them, their children and their families.
-It means fewer unintended—and often high- risk—pregnancies and fewer abortions, most of which in the developing world are performed under unsafe conditions.
+It means fewer unintended—and often high-risk—pregnancies and fewer abortions, which in developing countries are often performed under unsafe conditions.
 Better birth spacing also makes for healthier mothers, babies and families, and pays far-reaching dividends at the family, society and country levels.

 The Benefits of U.S. International Family Planning Assistance

-A total of $607.5 million (of which $32.5 million is designated for the United Nations Population Fund) is appropriated for U.S. assistance for family planning and reproductive health programs for FY 2016.
+In FY 2017, a total of $607.5 million was appropriated for U.S. assistance for family planning and reproductive health programs.
 This level of funding makes it possible to achieve the following:

 Funding reductions of different magnitudes would have proportional effects.
 For example, a $20 million cut would result in double the impact described above.